intersystems/Samples-FHIRStarter/README.md

 * If you need to change the webserver port to avoid port conflict, the argument format is NEWPORT:CURRENTPORT.
 For example, to switch to port 51773, you would set the parameter to 51773:52733.
 * The hostname flag sets the server name of the container instance to *sdashredder*, which matches how the FHIR components are installed.
 If you change this to something else, you will need to adjust it per the Post Installation Notes, specifically #1.
 * The production makes use of file drops, so you must map a folder to the Docker container.
-In order to use - for this example, I have mapped a local folder path using the *-v* flag: `/users/tmp/docker/sdashredder/ISC` to the container folder `/tmp/ISC`.
+For this example, I have mapped a local folder path using the *-v* flag: `/users/tmp/docker/sdashredder/ISC` to the container folder `/tmp/ISC`.

 ## Check installation work
 To verify you have installed succesfully: